 Beef + Sweet Potato Baby Food Puree with Thyme

-This Beef and Sweet Potato Baby Puree is comfort food in a bowl – for baby!
+This Beef and Sweet Potato Baby Puree is comfort food in a bowl – for your baby!
 Tender, creamy, and savory, your little one will love this delicious puree for lunch or dinner.
+Stage 2 baby food!

-Chunks of good quality beef are simmered in beef broth with sweet potatoes chunks and a pinch of thyme until the beef is just done.
+Chunks of good-quality beef are simmered in beef broth with sweet potato chunks and a pinch of thyme until the beef is just done.
 Again, you do not want to overcook the beef.
-That will make it hard and flavorless and will result in a puree that is bland and boring.
-We don’t want that, now do we.
-Plus, it makes this puree a quick and easy puree you can whip up any night that you are short on time, which would be every night in our house!
+That will make it hard, flavorless, and result in a bland and boring puree.
+We don’t want that, now do we?
+Plus, it makes this puree a quick and easy puree you can whip up any night you are short on time, which would be every night in our house!

 This puree is like comfort in a bowl!

-Tender and creamy this savory puree will tempt your little ones taste buds with flavorful beef and pungent thyme, rounded out with oh so creamy sweet potatoes… or so I am told;)
+Tender and creamy, this savory puree will tempt your little ones’ taste buds with flavorful beef and pungent thyme, rounded out with oh-so-creamy sweet potatoes.

 Other things to add to this savory puree –

-- add broccoli puree for an additional boost of iron
+- add broccoli puree for a balanced meal

 Get the recipe: Beef + Sweet Potato Baby Food Puree with Thyme